The girl from down under photographing landscapes from up over.

 But you can also keep a pulse on what they’re doing, and do your own thing.

-TP: Your scenic work has a lot of nice compositions.
+TP: Your scenic photography has a lot of nice compositions.
 You seem to share a love of big colourful skies reflecting in water.
 But then you have a large collection of skinny, naked trees in mist.
 What is going on there?
 Do you dream of this?

 Mel: I know I have a thing for trees, but that’s because I live and work in a big city.
-Landscape photography is my escapism from the metal glass concrete world, big open vistas arr my way of resetting my brain.
+Landscape photography is my escapism from the metal glass concrete world, big open vistas are my way of resetting my brain.

 It’s not fair to judge my public work – 500px, pretty landscape stuff – with my art practice photography.
 The two are separate portfolios, each designed to give me some breathing space to create whatever I want without being pigeon holed as “that chick who does the big pretty scenes “ the work I create for the AIPP is totally different from the rest.
 The skinny trees in mist was a visual illusion, they’re just trees printed on different paper.
 There is no mist, your mind makes that up based on what you see.
 The reason it did so well is because, I think, I broke their minds a little,, gave the judges a visual challenge.